 Some Independent Living communities offer home health services that residents can add on each month.
 For example, if a resident needs a little extra help after a hospital stay or surgery, supportive services can help with things like medication reminders, shower assistance, or laundry.

 Senior Living Cost Calculator

-According to Genworth's annual "Cost of Care Study", the average monthly cost for Assisted Living in Phoenix is just over $4,100/month*.
-Pricing structures can vary from one community to the next, but typically the monthly fee is based on the level of care that a resident receives.
+According to Genworth's annual 'Cost of Care Study', the average monthly cost for Assisted Living in Phoenix is just over $4,100/month*.
+Pricing structures can vary from one community to the next, but the monthly fee is typically based on the level of care a resident receives.

 Some Assisted Living communities utilize a 'point system' to calculate the monthly fee, while others establish a flat monthly rate for each level of Assisted Living care.
 For example, at The Oasis Assisted Living, we provide three levels of Assisted Living services: Supervisory, Personal and Direct Care - each of which has its own monthly rate.